acidanthera/WhateverGreen/Manual/FAQ.Radeon.en.md

 Unfortunately it is not possible to test all the GPUs and their configurations, use at your own risk.

 - _How do I get the debug log?_
-Install DEBUG versions of WhateverGreen and Lilu, then add `-raddbg -liludbg` to the boot arguments.
+Install DEBUG versions of WhateverGreen and Lilu, then add `-wegdbg -liludbg` to the boot arguments.
 Once you boot run the following command in terminal:
 `log show --predicate 'process == "kernel" AND (eventMessage CONTAINS "WhateverGreen" OR eventMessage CONTAINS "Lilu")' --style syslog --source`
 If you have macOS 10.11 or earlier, use this command:
 `cat /var/log/system.log | egrep '(WhateverGreen|Lilu)'`